Transformer-Based Model for Monocular Visual Odometry: A Video Understanding Approach: Abstract

 \section{Abstract}

-{ Estimating the camera's pose given images of a single camera is a traditional task in mobile robots and autonomous vehicles.
-This problem is called monocular visual odometry and it often relies on geometric approaches that require considerable engineering effort for a specific scenario.
-Deep learning methods have shown to be generalizable after proper training and a large amount of available data.
+Estimating the camera's pose given images from a single camera is a traditional task in mobile robots and autonomous vehicles.
+This problem is called monocular visual odometry and often relies on geometric approaches that require considerable engineering effort for a specific scenario.
+Deep learning methods have been shown to be generalizable after proper training and with a large amount of available data.
 Transformer-based architectures have dominated the state-of-the-art in natural language processing and computer vision tasks, such as image and video understanding.
-In this work, we deal with the monocular visual odometry as a video understanding task to estimate the 6-DoF camera's pose.
+In this work, we deal with the monocular visual odometry as a video understanding task to estimate the 6 degrees of freedom of a camera's pose.
 We contribute by presenting the TSformer-VO model based on spatio-temporal self-attention mechanisms to extract features from clips and estimate the motions in an end-to-end manner.
 Our approach achieved competitive state-of-the-art performance compared with geometry-based and deep learning-based methods on the KITTI visual odometry dataset, outperforming the DeepVO implementation highly accepted in the visual odometry community.
 The code is publicly available at {https://github.com/aofrancani/TSformer-VO}.